o3jvind/Mac-Workflows-for-SOME-Searches/README.md

 6. Enjoy :-)

 ###### Uninstall:
-1. Make a Spotlight Search (CMD/SPACE) and search for e.g.–"Lookup on Twitter"
+1. Make a Spotlight Search (CMD/SPACE) and search for e.g.–"Look Up on Twitter"
 2. In Spotlight highlight the file
 3. Press CMD/ENTER to open the folder where the file is placed
 4. Delete the workflow you don't want